Rebecca Harding Davis

 Rebecca Blaine Harding Davis (June 24, 1831 – September 29, 1910) was an American author and journalist.
 She was a pioneer of literary realism in American literature.
 She graduated valedictorian from Washington Female Seminary in Pennsylvania.
-Her most important literary work is the short story "Life in the Iron-Mills," published in the April 1861 edition of The Atlantic Monthly which quickly made her an established female writer.
+Her most important literary work is the short story "Life in the Iron-Mills," published in the April 1861 edition of The Atlantic Monthly.
 Throughout her lifetime, Davis sought to effect social change for African Americans, women, Native Americans, immigrants, and the working class, by intentionally writing about the plight of these marginalized groups in the 19th century.

 Early life

 Rebecca Blaine Harding was born at the David Bradford House in Washington, Pennsylvania, on June 24, 1831, to Richard and Rachel Leet Wilson Harding.
 Rebecca was the eldest of five children.
 After an unsuccessful entrepreneurial spell in Big Spring, Alabama, the family finally settled in 1836 in Wheeling, which at the time was in Virginia (in the portion of the state that is now West Virginia).
 At the time, Wheeling was developing into a productive factory town, the concentration of which was iron and steel mills.
 The environment of Rebecca's home town would later affect the themes and vision of her fiction, like "Life in the Iron-Mills."
-Despite Wheeling's productivity and its accessible location along the Ohio River, Davis described her childhood as having belonged to a slower, simpler time, writing in her 1904 autobiography Bits of Gossip that, "there were no railways in it, no automobiles or trolleys, no telegraphs, no sky-scraping houses.
-Not a single man in the country was the possessor of huge accumulations of money".
+Despite Wheeling's productivity and its accessible location along the Ohio River, Davis described the world of her childhood as having belonged to a slower, simpler time, writing in her 1904 autobiography Bits of Gossip that, "there were no railways in it, no automobiles or trolleys, no telegraphs, no sky-scraping houses.
+Not a single man in the country was the possessor of huge accumulations of money such as are so common now", being before their invention in the Second Industrial Revolution.